JulianaCristina/camelotpro/README.md

     {
         "api_key": str,
-            Mandatory, to trigger "CamelotPro" flavor, to process Scan PDFs and images, also text PDF files "job_id": str,
+        Mandatory, to trigger "CamelotPro" flavor, to process Scan PDFs and images, also text PDF files

+        "job_id": str,
             optional, if processing a new file
-            Mandatory, to retrieve the result of the already submitted file "dup_check": bool, default: False
+            Mandatory, to retrieve the result of already submitted file

-            Useful to handle duplicate requests, check based on the FileName "wait_for_output": bool, default: True
+        "dup_check": bool, default: False - to bypass the duplicate check Useful to handle duplicate requests, check based on the FileName

+        "max_wait_time": int, default: 300
             Loops and check for the output for a maximum of 300 seconds, before the process exits as an output. with 20 second gap in between retries
                 - If the process will return the output before 300 seconds, when the processing is successful